Biden to receive COVID vaccine as Trump remains on sidelines

 “From a scientific point of view, I will remind people that the president has had COVID within the last 90 days.
 He received the monoclonal antibodies.
 And that is actually one scenario where we tell people maybe you should hold off on getting the vaccine, talk to your health provider to find out the right time,” Adams said.

-White House press secretary Kayleigh McEnany has given other explanations for the delay.
-She told reporters last week that Trump was holding off, in part, "to show Americans that our priority are the most vulnerable.”

-Dr. Anthony Fauci, the nation’s top infectious diseases expert, is among those who have recommended that Trump be vaccinated without delay.
+But others, including Dr. Anthony Fauci, the nation’s top infectious diseases expert, have recommended that Trump be vaccinated without delay.

 “Even though the president himself was infected, and he has, likely, antibodies that likely would be protective, we’re not sure how long that protection lasts.
 So, to be doubly sure, I would recommend that he get vaccinated,” he told ABC News.